rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 the Accessioning Archivist will share this information with the accessioning team.

-*	The Accessioning Archivist maintains a whiteboard with all new manuscript acquisitions and marks the ones that are ready for discussion at the weekly accessioning meeting.
+*	The Accessioning Archivist maintains an Airtable with all new manuscript acquisitions, and there is a view called "Accessioning To-Be-Assigned" populated with the ones that are ready for discussion at the weekly accessioning meeting.
 *	During this meeting, the Accessioning Archivist updates the team on the status of pending collections and gives information on any significant, new